 Hybrid reflection method: A combination between the image source method, raytracing and ray radiosity.
 Early reflections are defined by image sources and ray-radiosity.
-Late reflections are defined by a special ray-tracing/ radiosity method.
-The transition order desides at which reflection order the reflections goes from early to late reflection method.
+Late reflections are defined by a special ray-tracing/radiosity method.
+The transition order (by default 2) decides at which reflection order the reflections goes from early to late reflection method.

-A reflection based scattering coefficient s, ensures that scattering depends on surface roughness defined by a surface scattering, frequency, size of surface and distance between surface and source/receiver.
+The reflection based scattering coefficient s, ensures that scattering depends on surface roughness defined by a surface scattering, frequency, size of surface and distance between surface and source/receiver.
 Vector based scattering: Includes vector based scattering in the ray-tracing algorithm.
 If s = 0 the ray is reflected in the specular direction, if s = 1 it is reflected in a random direction and in between the ray is reflected as a resulting vector of a specular vector, weighted 1-s and a random vector, weighted s.
 Oblique Lambert scattering: in raytracing a number of secondary sources are placed at the reflection point if visible to the source and receiver, distributing the reflections with an oblique lambert, which can include specular as well as scattered energy.
+Read more about the Odeon algorithms in a paper, from Forum Acousticum 2005 by Claus Lynge Christensen, Jens Holger Rindel: Back to top.

 Since version 12, ODEON is equipped with a powerful measuring system that provides high quality impulse responses with the least possible effort by the user.